Lingfield Point: History

+Original site

 Patons & Baldwins built a wool factory at Lingfield Point immediately after the Second World War.
 Construction started on the new factory in August 1945.
 The aim was to create a flagship manufacturing base for the knitting yarn company.
 The 107 acre site 2 mi to the east of the town centre was located next to the Stockton & Darlington Railway line, providing the factory with its own railway sidings.

 By 1951 this wool factory was completed at a cost of £7.5m.
 At over 2000000 sqft this was one of the largest wool factories in the world.